MNS leader Sardesai questioned by ED in IL&FS loan case | Devdiscourse

 The case pertains to alleged irregularities in loan disbursal by Infrastructure Leasing and Financial Services (IL&FS) to Kohinoor CTNL.
 Kohinoor CTNL has developed Kohinoor Square, a high- rise at Dadar in Central Mumbai.

 According to the official, Sardesai was one of the partners of Matoshree Realtors, which had invested Rs 4 crore in the project.
-Sardesai held 10 per cent share in investment done by Matoshree Realtors, he said.
+Sardesai held a 10 percent share in investment done by Matoshree Realtors, he said.

 After recording his statement in connection with the probe, ED officials allowed him to go, he said.
 Sardesai did not speak to reporters waiting out the ED office.